This page was last updated on April 17, 2026 at 3:30 p.m.

 - Meet the deadline: Apply for and receive your permit on or before August 31, 2026.

-- Residents are asked to place all vegetation out for collection by the end of the day on Sunday, April 19.
-Collections will continue in the weeks after April 19.
+- Place all vegetation out for collection by Sunday, April 19.
+Collections will continue in the weeks after April 19 until NDOT completes a final route of the city at which time they will resume residential brush collection services.

 - Winter Storm 2026 Special Vegetation Debris Collection: Frequently Asked Questions

-Davidson County residents can dispose of brush and other yard waste free of charge (trailers will be charged a fee) at Living Earth.
+- Davidson County residents can also dispose of brush and other yard waste free of charge (trailers will be charged a fee) at Living Earth.

 How to Help